 Strange as it may seem, bright, green Sauvignon Blanc has much in common with dark-skinned Cabernet Sauvignon, and not just in the name and region of origin.
 The bell pepper and asparagus flavors detectable in wines of both types are down to the methoxypyrazine flavor compounds in both varieties.
 Also, they are both vigorous growers that produce generous yields and are inclined to produce overly dense canopies in cooler climates.
 The two varieties are, in fact, genetically related; Sauvignon became the 'parent' to Cabernet Sauvignon after a natural crossing with Cabernet Franc in an 18th Century Bordeaux vineyard.
 Both parent and offspring have now become two of the most widely planted vine varieties in the world.

 Synonyms include: Fumé Blanc, Sauvignon Bianco, Muskat-Silvaner, Muskat-Sylvaner.

 Europe: Sainte-Maure de Touraine goats’ cheese with rocket salad; grilled shrimps (gambas a la plancha)

-Asia: Fresh spring rolls (nem cuon); dace fish balls
+Asia: Fresh spring rolls (nem cuon); Dace fish balls; Thai green curry

-Australasia/Oceania: Bluff oysters with dill and lime vinaigrette; white-asparagus risotto
+Australasia/Oceania: Bluff oysters with dill and lime vinaigrette; Asparagus risotto